-Seventh grade science is a thorough, student-driven, hands-on exploration of the three main disciplines in science: life science, earth science, and physical science.
-Our curriculum builds on prior knowledge, connects to the real world and community, leads to a better understanding of the systems and processes in the world, and pushes students to be inquisitive learners who are strong problem solvers and self-driven.
-Through problem and project-based learning, we explore topics such as global climate, sustainability, the scientific method, the ecosystem of northeastern Ohio, experimental design, electricity and electromagnetism, natural selection and heredity, and the solar system.
-It is our goal to prepare students for the rigorous demands of eighth grade and high school by encouraging inquiry and imagination.
+Seventh grade science is a thorough, student-driven, hands-on exploration of the science and the scientific process.
+Students are encouraged to take the role of the scientist through independent research, group discussions, experiment design, and data collection.
+Our curriculum builds on prior knowledge, connects to the real world and community, leads to a better understanding of the systems and processes in the world, emphasizes the role of humans on our planet, and pushes students to be inquisitive learners who are strong problem solvers and self-driven.
+Through problem and project-based learning, we explore topics such as plate tectonics, rocks and minerals, scale, time, deep space structures, the solar system, forces, Newton’s Laws, climate, biomes, light, and heat.
+It is our goal to prepare students for the rigorous demands of eighth grade and high school by encouraging inquiry, ingenuity, and imagination.

 The eighth grade science curriculum emphasizes boys as active learners who engage in hands-on, laboratory-based assignments.
 We want students to experience science through all of the senses.
 Boys participate in experimentation, see demonstrations, work cooperatively, and experience creative problem solving.
-We want the boys to think like scientists, take ownership of their learning, and intellectually to step outside the classroom boundaries to better understand the world.
-The overarching theme in eighth grade is physical science, where students hone their understanding of the physical world.
-The year culminates with a challenge that requires boys to use their knowledge of lab techniques to separate, identify, and quantify a sample containing four unknowns.
+Here, boys think like scientists, take ownership of their learning, and intellectually step outside the classroom boundaries to better understand the world.
+In addition to a unit on evolution, the overarching theme in eighth grade is physical science, where students hone their understanding of the physical world.
+The year culminates with the “Sludge Test,” a challenge that requires boys to use their knowledge of lab techniques to separate, identify, and quantify a sample containing unknowns.
 These fundamental aspects help prepare students for chemistry, biology, and physics at the Upper School.